MTCC header students

 In order that every student may be covered by insurance in case of an accident, institutional policy requires that each student enroll in the accident insurance program at registration.
 The established fee is $1.30 per semester.
 This fee is not refundable.

 All curriculum students are required to purchase a picture identification badge to be on his/her person at all times while on the campus grounds for a fee of $5.00 for the academic year.
+This charge is made in the fall semester.

 All curriculum students are required to pay a Student Success Fee of $5.00 per semester.
 This fee pays for the printed diploma, diploma cover, and large mailing envelope.
-Additionally, students are required to purchase a cap/gown/tassell if they participate in the graduation ceremony.
+Additionally, students are required to purchase a cap/gown/tassel if they participate in the graduation ceremony.
 The Student Success Fee funds may also be utilized to pay for services or equipment that will benefit all students.

 Students enrolled in the Practical Nursing Education and Associate Degree Nursing Programs are charged an educational testing fee each semester.
 There are testing fees for PNE and for ADN students which will be provided at student orientation.